legionth/php-http-server-react/README.md

 The `HttpServer` will use the emitted data from the `ReadableStream` to send this data directly to the client.
 If you use the `HttpBodyStream` the whole communication to the client will be HTTP chunk encoded, other values set for `Transfer-Encoding` will be ignored.

-Big amount of data can easily be handled and doesn't need to be saved temporarily, because it will be send directly to the client.

 Check out the `examples` folder how your computation could look like.